aws-samples/generative-bi-using-rag/README.md

 ### 1. Prepare CDK Pre-requisites
 Please follow the instructions in the [CDK Workshop](https://cdkworkshop.com/15-prerequisites.html) to install the CDK toolkit.
 Make sure your environment have the authorization to create the resources.

-### 2. Set a password for the Streamlit Web UI
+### 2. Set a password for the GenBI Admin Web UI

-The default password is [Empty] for Streamlit Web UI.
-If you need to set a password for the Streamlit Web UI, you can update the password in the
+The default password is [Empty] for GenBI Admin Web UI.
+If you need to set a password for the GenBI Admin Web UI, you can update the password in the
 ```application/config_files/stauth_config.yaml```

 for example